Lattices in complete rank 2 Kac-Moody groups: Abstract

 \section{Abstract}

-Let $G$ be a topological Kac--Moody group of rank $2$ with symmetric Cartan matrix, defined over a finite field.
-An example is $G=SL_2(K)$, where $K$ is the field of formal Laurent series over $\mathbb{F}_q$.
-The group $G$ acts on its Bruhat--Tits building $X$, a regular tree, with quotient a single edge.
-We classify the cocompact lattices in $G$ which act transitively on the edges of $X$.
-Using this, for many such $G$ we find the minimum covolume among cocompact lattices in $G$, by proving that the lattice which realises this minimum is edge-transitive.
-Our proofs use covering theory for graphs of groups, the dynamics of the $G$--action on $X$, the Levi decomposition for the parabolic subgroups of $G$, and finite group theory.
+Let $\Lambda$ be a minimal Kac--Moody group of rank $2$ defined over the finite field $\F_q$, where $q = p^a$ with $p$ prime.
+Let $G$ be the topological Kac--Moody group obtained by completing $\Lambda$.
+An example is $G=SL_2(K)$, where $K$ is the field of formal Laurent series over $\F_q$.
+The group $G$ acts on its Bruhat--Tits building $X$, a tree, with quotient a single edge.
+We construct new examples of cocompact lattices in $G$, many of them edge-transitive.
+We then show that if cocompact lattices in $G$ do not contain $p$--elements, the lattices we construct are the only edge-transitive lattices in $G$, and that our constructions include the cocompact lattice of minimal covolume in $G$.
+We also observe that, with an additional assumption on $p$--elements in $G$, the arguments of Lubotzky \cite{L} for the case $G = SL_2(K)$ may be generalised to show that there is a positive lower bound on the covolumes of all lattices in $G$, and that this minimum is realised by a non-cocompact lattice, a maximal parabolic subgroup of $\Lambda$.